phy151-ucb/seljak-phy151-fall-2018/docs/homeworks.md

 contains a list of links to PHY188 homeworks.

 You can also access assignments from a link posted on the  bCourses website,  under “Assignments", which contains the most updated information.
+To download a Jupyter notebook, right click the link and save it as an .ipynb file.

  - HW1: [PDF](https://raw.githubusercontent.com/phy151-ucb/seljak-phy151-fall-2018/master/Homework/HW1.pdf)/  [Jupyter notebook](https://raw.githubusercontent.com/phy151-ucb/seljak-phy151-fall-2018/master/Homework/HW1.ipynb)